-When the sclera, or white part of your eye, has a blue hue, it is known as blue sclera.
-There are numerous causes of blue sclera, like as lack of iron or underlying medical conditions.
+When the sclera, or white part of the eye, has a blue hue, it is known as blue sclera.
+Numerous causes of blue sclera exist, such as a lack of iron or underlying medical conditions.
 The ailment leading to the blue sclera determines the course of treatment.

 What Is A Blue Sclera?